uzborg950/SARAS-ESAD-Baseline/README.md

-# Pure pytorch.1.x implementation of RetinaNet
+# Pure pytorch.1.x implementation of Endo-Scopic Action Detection
 ## OHEM Loss, Focal Loss, and YOLO Loss on top of FPN

 ## Introduction